Maui Mallard in Cold Shadow

-Maui Mallard in Cold Shadow – originally released as Donald in Maui Mallard – is a platforming video game developed and published by Disney Interactive Studios.
-The game was released in Europe on December 8, 1995, and in Brazil in spring 1997 for the Sega Mega Drive.
+Maui Mallard in Cold Shadow – originally released as Donald in Maui Mallard – is a platforming video game developed and published by Disney Interactive.
+The game was released in Europe on November 1995, and in Brazil in spring 1997 for the Sega Mega Drive.
 It was also ported by Eurocom Entertainment Software to the SNES and released in North America in January 1997, in Europe mostly in autumn 1996 (although the SNES version was released in Germany at the end of 1995), and in Japan on December 20, 1996.
 A Microsoft Windows port was released in North America in November 1996.
 It was ported one last time to the Game Boy by Bonsai Entertainment Corp., released in North America in August 1998.